 Auto-brightness won’t work correctly if the top portion of your iPhone is extremely dirty or covered using a front case.
 This will prevent the ambient light sensor from functioning and adjusting your screen brightness correctly.
 To address this, clean your iPhone or remove the weird front case.

 Alternatively: You may also turn off auto-brightness which will keep the screen brightness you set manually.
 This will prevent changing the brightness in different lightings automatically.
 Thus, you will have to adjust the iPhone brightness manually from the Control Center or Settings app.

-2. Turn off Reduce White Point
+2. Turn off Reduce White Point on iPhone

 This is one of the main reasons why your iPhone screen brightness is low.
 You may have enabled it intentionally (and forgot) or someday while exploring the options.